Creating Free Energy

 Pressure Independent Thermostatic Radiator Valves (PI-TRVs), incorporate a maximum flow limiter (pre-settable) protected by an integral differential pressure controller valve (DPCV).
 This guarantees the required flow to each heat emitter despite varying load conditions.

-Hence, a fast-commissioning process is achieved through an automatic balancing of the space heating circuits along with energy savings of 12%.
+Hence, a fast-commissioning process is achieved through an automatic balancing of the space heating circuits along with energy savings of approx. 10-12%.

 These, coupled with gas-filled thermostatic sensor heads ensure the fastest and most accurate response to room temperature changes (i.e., solar glare), improving indoor comfort.
-Achieving additional energy savings of 5-8% when compared with liquid-filled thermostatic sensor heads.
+Gas-filled thermostatic sensor heads offer further energy savings of approx. 5-8% when compared with liquid-filled thermostatic sensor heads and also a significantly longer lifespan when compared with wax-filled thermostatic sensor heads.

 Towel rails usually only provide a small amount of heat, and when towels are placed over the rails, they will effectively insulate the rail surfaces, further reducing heat output and raising return temperatures.